davidd-lunarg/gfxreconstruct/USAGE_android.md

                         capture functionality is included in the `gfxrecon-replay` executable--no GFXR capture layer is added to the Vulkan layer chain.
+  --preserve-capture-data
+                        An option that can be used with `--capture` and trimming to preserve capture file data.
+The capture file data within the selected trim frames will be an exact copy of the data from the source capture file.
+Portable replay features are not supported.
+For example, replay should be done on the same device as capture, memory translation options are not supported, and if ray tracing is used, the device must support Vulkan's opaque capture and replay features.
   --sfa, --skip-failed-allocations
                         Skip vkAllocateMemory, vkAllocateCommandBuffers, and
                         vkAllocateDescriptorSets calls that failed during